justlark/gempost/README.md

 - See [examples/post.tera](./examples/post.tera) for an example of a post page template.
-- See [examples/metadata.yaml](./examples/metadata.yaml) for an example of a sidecar gemlog post metadata file.
+- See [examples/metadata.yaml](./examples/metadata.yaml) for an example of a sidecar gemlog post metadata file showing all the possible fields.

 ## Templates